bazilinskyy/gazes-crowdsourced/README.md

 Analysis can be started by running `python gazes-crowdsourced/gazes/analysis/run_analysis.py`.
 A number of csv files are saved in `gazes-crowdsourced/_output`.

 ### Visualisation
-Heatmaps and visualisations of gazes are saved in `gazes-crowdsourced/_output`.
+Visualisations of gazes, heatmaps and histograms and  are saved in `gazes-crowdsourced/_output`.

 ![example of histogram](https://github.com/bazilinskyy/gazes-crowdsourced/blob/master/figures/image_86_gazes.jpg?raw=true)
 Example of visalisation of gazes